A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Inclusion: mixed teams, low pressure

-Game climateCore rules encourage mixed teams (levels, profiles, personalities) and a pressure level that can be tuned to the group.
+Play climateThe core rules encourage mixed teams (levels, profiles, personalities) and a level of pressure that can be adapted to the class.

-- No “best player = permanent captain” reflex.
+- No automatic “best player = permanent captain” reflex.

-- Shared thinking time that gives quieter voices space.
+- Shared thinking time that gives room to quieter students.

-- Formats that can be softened for anxious or struggling students.
+- Formats can be adjusted for struggling or anxious players.

-- Sense of time: respects turns and routines.
+- Feels the time: respects turns and routines.

 Reasoning

-- Explains cause → effect after a round.
+- Explains cause → effect after a match.

 Cooperation

-- Invites a peer to speak or decide.
+- Invites a teammate to speak or decide.

 - Respects rotation of roles / captaincy.